Professor of Social Entrepreneurship

 He has also served as a co-organiser for the International Social Innovation Research Conference, the Research Colloquium on Social Entrepreneurship, the Social Enterprise Research Conference and the Oxford Fair Trade Research Conference.
 In addition, Alex frequently presents peer-reviewed papers at leading academic conferences.

 Alex has been a member of the Advisory Group for the ESRC’s Social Enterprise Capacity Building Cluster and has served on the regional Social Enterprise Expert Group for the South East of England.
 From 2012-15, he held a visiting Fellowship at the University of New South Wales’ Centre for Social Impact and has been an Honorary Fellow of the Third Sector Research Centre at the University of Birmingham.
-In addition, Alex serves on the editorial boards of the Social Enterprise Journal and Education, Knowledge, and Economy and is the General Editor of the Skoll Working Paper Series.
+In addition, Alex serves on the editorial boards of the Social Enterprise Journal and Education, Knowledge, and Economy.
 In 2010, Alex launched the Journal of Social Entrepreneurship (Routledge) and currently serves as its Editor in Chief.

 Alex teaches a variety of courses on social entrepreneurship, social innovation, management and marketing.